migp11/pctk/README.md

 Plot total cell grouped as Alive/Necrotic/Apoptotic vs Time

 positional arguments:
-  data_folder           folder were the data is stored
+  data_folder           folder where the data is stored

 optional arguments:
   -h, --help            show this help message and exit